 This is the rule for innovation teams, but the principles should extend to the company as a whole.
 Budgets and deadlines are necessary, but too much emphasis on these will “kill ideas before they get off the ground.”

 Now to develop your culture of innovation

-This article should serve as inspiration.
+This article should serve as an inspiration.
 If you’re thinking of updating your company values, you now have 18 more reasons to do so.

 And as is hopefully clear, innovation doesn’t always mean let’s blow things up!
 As Deloitte explains, “innovation should not be only about experimenting with new technologies or focusing on product features and performance.
-Innovation must be embedded into the DNA of organizations.”
+Innovation must be embedded in the DNA of organizations.”

 If you want to grow in new and expected ways, hire better talent (and keep them around), and truly thrill your customers, you need to innovate everywhere.
 Nothing is sacred, and everything can be improved.
 And by everyone.